 Accelerated nodulosis is associated with small nodules that appear quickly.
 They tend to show up in groups on your hands, feet, or ears.
 If the nodules are problematic, your doctor may want to adjust the medications in your treatment plan.

 For some people with RA, nodules may go away.
 But they may also increase in size instead.
 It’s impossible to predict how nodules will change over time.

-Rheumatoid arthritis nodules don’t always require treatment.
+Rheumatoid nodules don’t always require treatment.
 But if they cause pain or restrict movement, your doctor may recommend treatments.

-Rheumatoid nodules don’t always cause complications.
-But it’s possible that on areas of greater pressure, like the feet, the skin over the nodules can become irritated or infected.
-The results can be redness, swelling, and warmth at the nodules.
+The skin over the nodules can become irritated or infected on areas of greater pressure, like your feet.
+The result can be redness, swelling, and warmth at the nodules.